About

 I don’t ask AI to generate topics, perspectives, or finished content.
 The thoughts and voice that you read here will always be my own.

-Most of my cover images (especially for Signals and Shiny Toy Robots pieces) are AI-generated.
-I work with ChatGPT and other models to shape an AI image output that reflects the tone of each piece.
+For a period, most of my cover images (especially for Signals and Shiny Toy Robots pieces) were AI-generated.
+I worked with ChatGPT and other models to shape an AI image output that reflected the tone of each piece.

 AI helps me work faster.
 It never speaks for me.